5.4 Curvature Effect: Kelvin Effect

 The Kelvin Equation can be approximated by expanding the exponential into a series:

-Cloud drops start as very small spherical drops, but the vapor pressure required for them to form is much greater than es until they get closer to 10-2 μm in size.
+Cloud drops start as nanometer-size spherical drops, but the vapor pressure required for them to form is much greater than es until they get closer to 10 nm in size.
 The Kelvin effect is important only for tiny drops; it is important because all drops start out as tiny drops and must go through that stage.
 As drops gets bigger, their radius increases and esc approaches es.

 So, is it possible to form a cloud drop out of pure water?
 This process is called homogeneous nucleation.
 The only way for this to happen is for two molecules to stick together, then add another, then another, etc. But the radius of the nucleating drop is so small that the vapor pressure must be very large.
 It turns out that drops probably can nucleate at a reasonable rate when the relative humidity is about 440%.
 Have you ever heard of such a high relative humidity?